 Infusing oils is easy.
 Just like the salt fusions, a few simple ingredients can transform everyday oil into a vibrant bouquet of flavor.
 And basil oil is one of my all-time favorites.
 The licorice perfume of fresh basil growing in a garden is intoxicating.
-I don’t use the oil for cooking.
-The flavor is to delicate.
+I don’t use the oil for cooking; the flavor is too delicate.
 It’s a finishing oil that can be used on virtually anything.
 A drizzle here, a few droplets there, elevates an ordinary dish into an extraordinary taste experience.
 And now you can have it at your fingertips.

-Recipe notes: What you will need: 16-glass Mason jar, cheesecloth and strainer.
+Recipe notes: What you will need: 16oz-glass Mason jar, cheesecloth, and strainer.
 Infusion is made in 3-easy steps.
 Active prep time 15-minutes.
 Difficulty level: Moderately easy

 - 2-cups firmly packed fresh basil, stems removed.

 - Bring water to a boil in a 2-qt saucepan.

 - In a large bowl, prepare an ice bath to complete the blanching* process.

 - Add basil to boiling water for 1-minute.
 Stain, and immediately submerge basil in an ice bath for 5-minutes.

 - Strain from the ice bath, and gently squeeze basil to remove excess water.